zeroknowledgediscovery/zedwiki/paper_stage/cognet1.md

 ## Polarization type 9: Size parity
 A society that has one dominant opinion group with a few small minority outliers seems less polarized than one with a few comparably sized competing groups.
 Using the proportions of the population for each group, one can also use an entropy measure or a diversity indicator such as the inverse Simpson index.

+# Multiple dimensions of polarization
+One example of a sense of polarization requiring multiple dimensions is belief convergence.
+Given groups that are polarized on issue A, are these same groups polarized on B, C, and D?
+The more connected rival beliefs are within rival groups, the greater the polarization across the community.
+This can be measured using a data-clustering technique.
+Another example is belief coherence: are changes in one belief accompanied by analogous changes in another belief—a solidarity of ideas?

 ![polar distance]( /uploads/polardistance.png)